 9.1.c.
-The Director shall administer qualifying examinations to any person employed in a position added to the classified service who has been employed in that position continuously for six (6) months immediately prior to the addition.
-If recommended by the appointing authority, the Director may admit the employee to a qualifying examination regardless of the minimum qualifications for the class to which his or her position is allocated.
-The appointing authority shall appoint each person passing the qualifying examination for probationary or permanent employment.
-The qualifying examinations shall be held within six (6) months after the date of addition of the position to the classified service.
-The examinations shall include appropriate tests or other assessment(s) of the person's job-related competencies.
+The Director shall administer qualifying examinations to any person employed in a position added to the classified service.
+If recommended by the appointing authority, the Director may admit an employee to a qualifying examination regardless of the minimum qualifications for the class to which his or her position is allocated.
+The appointing authority shall appoint each person passing the qualifying examination for probationary employment.
+The qualifying examinations shall be completed within six (6) months after the date of addition of the position to the classified service.
+The examinations shall include appropriate assessment(s) of the person's job-related competencies.
 The appointing authority shall, within thirty (30) days after the examination or competency assessment determination, separate from employment any employee who fails to pass the qualifying examination or otherwise meet minimum competency standards unless there are no available eligibles on the register for the class, in which case his or her employment may be continued but he or she must be separated from employment within thirty (30) days after certification of available eligibles.